WTSupported in traditional Synergy on Windows

 - in a program you chain to when using the SSQL_KEEP_OPEN option for %SSC_CMD.
 In this case, do not use %SSC_INIT in the program you chain to.

 %SSC_INIT initializes an SQL Connection session, establishes an internal structure containing information used by %SSC_CONNECT and other routines, and provides a method for defining communication with the low-level structures.
 The internal structure is accessed by dbchannel, which is analogous to a channel established in a Synergy DBL OPEN statement.
-See Database connections for more information, and note the following:
+See Making database connections for more information, and note the following:

 - You can have up to seven concurrently open channels on UNIX and OpenVMS and up to 100 concurrently open channels on Windows (to accommodate multi-threading).